Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 Storage

-After roasting asparagus, it’s best to eat it right away because it can become soft when stored.
+After roasting asparagus, it’s best to eat it right away since it can soften when stored.
 If you need to store it:

-• Allow it to cool first then place it in an airtight container.
+• Let it cool, then place it in an airtight container.

 What To Serve With Roasted Asparagus